chapter-three/jcc-srl/README.md

 ### Workflow

  - Make new feature branches from the most stable branch (`feature/[ticket-id]--short-description`)
-   - `master` for production sites.
+   - From `master` for production sites.
-   - Possibly `stage` for pre-production sites, depending on if you commit completed work to a (future production) `master` branch at the end of sprints.
+   - Possibly from `stage` for pre-production sites, depending on if you commit completed work to a (future production) `master` branch at the end of sprints.
  - Push feature branches github and Pull Request against `develop` for code review.
  - Merge to develop for CI testing and deploy to develop environment for QA.
    - QA Pass: Pull Request / Merge feature branch to current `stage` branch for CI build/deploy to stage environment.